verji/verji-backend-conventions/MARTEN_REPOSITORIES.md

 Multi-tenancy and data isolation are implemented via **access control rules**, not database-level separation.
 Each aggregate has an ACL (Access Control List) that defines who can access it.

 **Current Implementation:**
-- TenantId in Marten sessions is static (reserved for future database-level multi-tenancy)
+- dbTenant in Marten sessions is static (reserved for future database-level multi-tenancy)
 - Multi-tenancy via ACL arrays and AcContext filtering
 - Defense in depth: query-level filtering based on tenant membership